leventerguder/injavawetrust-designpattern/injavawetrust-dive-into-design-patterns/behavioral-design-patterns/memento-design-pattern/memento-design-pattern-notes.md

 ## Usage of the pattern in Java

 The Memento's principle can be achieved using the serialization, which is quite common in Java.
-While it's not the only the most efficient way to make snapshots of an object's state, it sill allows storing state backups while protecting the originator's structure from other objects.
+While it's not the only most efficient way to make snapshots of an object's state, it still allows storing state backups while protecting the originator's structure from other objects.

 - All java.io.Serializable implementations can simulate the Memento